Andorra is a little country sitting in the middle of the Pyrenees

 Andorra-La-Vella, the capital of Andorra is the hub of the country,

-but not the prettiest of towns, although from this view it looks rather scenic.
+functional in a 1960s ski resort brutalist style, although from this view it looks rather scenic.
 This was taken

 from the road that goes from the town up to the reservoir on the hill, which at the time was